 How well Saarinen succeeded in achieving his objectives, you’ll have to visit this brilliant new star in the Idlewild crown.
 In my opinion, he exceeded his highest hopes, and this his final great piece of architecture is a lasting monument to his genius.

-The Flight Center Is described by Charles C Tillinghast Jr, TWA’s president as a facility designed not simply for the jet age, but for the era of supersonic airliners.
+The Flight Center is described by Charles C Tillinghast Jr, TWA’s president, as a facility designed not simply for the jet age, but for the era of supersonic airliners.

 No pillars or rafters mar the unbroken expanse of arched ceilings.
 The walls consist of 8,500 square feet of glass, accepting an atmosphere of openness.

 These jetways are the most luxurious through which this writer has ever passed.
 According to our guide on a tour through the center, a second flight wing is planned, an even larger one than the first, one capable of handling 10 aircraft at a time, giving a total of 17.

 The three basic things every air traveler desires are quick, efficient service at check-in; up-to-the-minute information on arrivals and departures, and rapid baggage delivery.
 These TWA is now able to provide at Idlewild with unparalleled efficiency and reliability.

 These check-in positions are also equipped with the newest development in baggage weight equipment, speeding up the detail of “getting going” tremendously.

 Solari, an Italian firm recognized internationally as a maker of clocks and information board, has installed Datavision at many European air and rail terminals.

-Two giant Solari boards are in the Trans World FLight Center.
+Two giant Solari boards are in the Trans World Flight Center.
 Their large, easy-to-read numbers and lettering can be changed in seconds from a central control panel operated by personnel coordinating flight arrivals and departures.

 Luggage problem solved

 Earlier systems couldn’t keep up with the passenger capacity of modern gets and the resultant jump in baggage volumes.
 Congested crowds, milling up and down long baggage racks in search of their bags, have been a common sight at most terminals.

 The conveyors, moving at 300 feet per minute, are designed to have the luggage on the carousel by the time the passenger walks from the plane.
 And there’s no long walk after the luggage is claimed, either.
 TWA’s carousels are a mere 10 steps from the curb, where taxis, limousines or private automobiles await the arriving traveler.

 Exterior: TWA terminal at Idlewild (John F Kennedy Airport), New York

-Inside the Idlewild/JFK airport terminal
+Scenes from inside the Idlewild/JFK airport terminal

-Idlewild airport terminal construction
+More scenes of 1960s JFK/Idlewild airport terminal construction